nohal/chartdldr_pi/README.md

 License
 =======
 The plugin code is licensed under the terms of the GPL v2 or, at your will, later.
-The WMM computational bits and data were put into the public domain by the U.S. govt.
-Many thanks for this sane policy...